 Hatha Yoga is a slower-paced class that works toward balancing strength and flexibility, as well as effort and surrender in each asana (pose).
 The postures in Hatha Yoga are practiced not only to improve the body’s physical health but also to clear the mind in preparation for savasana (meditation).

-This is class is appropriate for those who want to move at a slower, more thoughtful pace.
+These Hatha practices are appropriate for those who want to move at a slower, more thoughtful pace.
 Modifications will be given throughout the practice to meet you where you are and is appropriate for Beginner to Advanced students.

 Hatha Flow focuses on breath awareness in each asana (posture).
 This class incorporates strength, balance and flexibility in mind and body.
 Hatha Flow begins with a centering exercise, warm-up, and surya namascar (sun-salutatons) and progresses to stronger asana (posture) holds to build strength and burn off tapas (impurities).
 Hatha Flow will wind down with balancing asana, and close with a sweet savasana (meditation) in order for your body, mind and soul to reap the full benefit of the practice.